gateway-fm/rpc-docs/apis/starkex/market/orderbook.md

 ---
-description: This public endpoint allows to keep track of the state of DeversiFi orderbooks on a price aggregated basis with customizable precision.
+description: This public endpoint allows to keep track of the state of orderbooks on a price aggregated basis with customizable precision.
 ---

-# **Orderbook**
+# Orderbook

 ### **Parameters**